saumya0303/Attack_on_Image_Classification_Network/README.md

 ## This project works in two-stage:-
 1. Classification of Image from ImageNet dataset using VGG-16 and Inception-V3.

-2. Performing attack on the image (Adding some perturbation to the original image so that the same Model classify the image incorrectly.)
+2. Performing attack on the image (adding some perturbation to the original image so that the same model classify the image incorrectly)

 ## Prerequisites